-Top Boston Events for September 2014 include Boston Calling, a new Irish Culture Festival, open art studios, outdoor markets, and Harbor cruises, and two huge bicycle events.
+Top Boston Events for September 2021 normally include open art studios, outdoor markets, Harbor cruises, and two huge bicycle events.
 The city buzzes with energy as college and university students return.

-Of course, New England Patriots fans rejoice as the team kicks off the first game of the regular season down at Gillette Stadium.
-Red Sox fans contemplate the American League playoffs - will this be another World Series win?
+New England Patriots fans rejoice as the team kicks off the first regular season game at Gillette Stadium.
+Red Sox fans will be watching the end of the shortest MLB season ever.

 Toward the end of the month, you may begin to start seeing glimpses of fall foliage color - every year is different!